 While being enrolled full-time as a student at Holy Cross, Gateway students are encouraged to actively participate in activities in the Notre Dame, Saint Mary’s, and Holy Cross communities.
 Gateway students are welcome to participate in Notre Dame clubs and activities, including the Notre Dame Marching Band, Campus Ministry, Center for Social Concerns, and Rec Sports.
 While Notre Dame hosts a large Student Activities Fair each September to which all students of the Notre Dame, Saint Mary’s, and Holy Cross communities are invited, Gateway students are encourage to take the initiative all year long to participate in new opportunities.

-A Holy Cross College program director will assist students in enrollment, course selection, and housing.
+Holy Cross College program directors will assist students in enrollment, course selection, and housing.
 Housing is guaranteed for the student’s first year at Holy Cross and Gateway students will have first priority among transfer students in the on-campus housing lottery at Notre Dame.